Written by Reid Penuel

 By Guest Author Larry Peters, World Traveler, Genius, Lover, Hater, and All-around Hustler

 I want everyone – worldwide – to join hands in some good old fashioned hate.
 For whom, you may ask?
 For anyone who uses the word “synergy.”
 I hate you.
 I don’t even know you and I hate your guts.
 And you and I both know that you hate yourself for using these kinds of words too.
 Because none of us know what they mean.
+Even at a creative agency where lots of creative phrases are used, we don’t know what they mean.
 America, we need some help.
 We’re speaking to each other in garbled platitudes while everyone has to pretend that: a) they know what they themselves are talking about; b) that the person listening has the foggiest idea of what we’re saying; and c) secretly hoping that no one asks us to respond to these words, or that we don’t mispronounce one of them and look like a bigger fool than we already are.
 That being said, below is a list – an instruction manual on what to do should you find yourself repeating any of this nonsense.
 Try it.
 You’ll love yourself for it.

 You and I both know that you hate yourself for using these kinds of words too.

 1) Datafication.
 Datafication?
 Seriously?
 I just had to ignore spellcheck 3 times for my computer to let me type it.
 Do you know why?
 Because it IS NOT A WORD.
 If you find yourself using this (made up) word, do the following: 1) Leave the situation.
 2) Find a dark closet.
 3) Close your eyes and mouth.
 4) Stay there.
 Trust me, you’ll be doing all of us a favor.

 2) Gamafication.
 I can make up words, too.
 Zebratulis.
 See?
 That’s off the cuff, and it blows gamafication out of the water.
 Plus, who wouldn’t want to see some zebratulis, whatever they are?